 \subsection{Introduction}

 Full details of the ``Spritz'' data-sets can be found in~\cite{LDCS}.
-The ``Spritz'' data release comprised three main data sets, of which we focus on the first one, which contains a single loud MBHB and three glitches as visible in Fig.~\ref{fig:time_frequency_spritz} which shows the dataset in the time-frequency domain, and Fig.~\ref{fig:FFT_spritz} that shows it in the frequency domain.
-The injected glitches in ``Spritz'' are referred to as double decay exponential glitches~\cite{Sala:2023hpr}.
-All the data sets are realized with TDI $X,Y$ and $Z$ second generation assuming Keplerian orbits.
+The ``Spritz'' data release comprised three main data sets, of which we focus on the first one, which contains a single loud MBHB and three glitches as visible in Fig.~\ref{fig:time_frequency_spritz}, which shows the dataset in the time-frequency domain and Fig.~\ref{fig:FFT_spritz} which shows it in the frequency domain.
+The glitches are so-called double decay exponential glitches~\cite{Sala:2023hpr}.
+All the data sets are realised with TDI $X,Y$ and $Z$ second generation assuming Keplerian orbits.

 The dataset also features more realistic instrumental noise (see \cref{sec:spritz-noise}), a background of Galactic binaries and data gaps.
 Auxiliary data included in the dataset allows individual components to be perfectly subtracted, allowing analysts to focus on selected aspects of the dataset.
-Since we focus on the detection of glitches and their impact on MBHB parameter estimation, we removed the gaps and Galactic binaries, and for this reason, we renamed the modified data set as ``\textit{Light}-Spritz''. \\ Furthermore, the version of BBHx we are using for this paper (version 0.0.0) does not support the response model used to generate the MBHB in ``Spritz''.
+Since we focus on the detection of glitches and their impact on MBHB parameter estimation, we removed the gaps and Galactic binaries, and for this reason, we renamed the modified data set as ``\textit{Light}-Spritz''.
+Furthermore, the version of BBHx we are using for this paper (version 0.0.0) does not support the response model used to generate the MBHB in ``Spritz''.
 The ``Spritz'' data was generated using the PhenomD waveform model \cite{Husa_2016, Khan_2016}, with the LISA response evaluated for Keplerian orbits (time varying arm-lengths), but our version of BBHx does not include time varying arm-lengths response.
 Therefore, to rule out any systematic errors from this waveform mismatch~\cite{dhani2024systematicbiasesestimatingproperties}, we replace the original ``Spritz'' injected signal with one with the same parameters (see Table \ref{mbmb_table} in sec.~\ref{sec:estimation_part}), but generated using the PhenomHM waveform (instead of PhenomD) with an equal arm response.
-We plan to include a more realistic treatment of the LISA constellation to compute the response, in a follow-up study that will analyse the full data set.
+We plan to include a more realistic treatment of the LISA constellation, to compute the response, in a follow-up study that will analyse the full data set.